MichaelRWolf/dev-playbooks/git/git_commit_hook_markdownlint_fix.md

    - Check if pre-commit is installed
    - If not, provide command: pip install pre-commit

+2. Check for existing changes and stash if needed:
+   - Run: git status --short
+   - If there are any changes (modified, staged, or untracked):
+     - Run: git stash push -u -m "Stashing before markdownlint setup"
+     - Inform user that changes were stashed
+     - User can restore with: git stash pop
+   - If no changes, continue without stashing
+   - This isolates markdownlint setup changes from development work

-2. Create or update .pre-commit-config.yaml with:
+3. Create or update .pre-commit-config.yaml with:
    - repo: https://github.com/igorshubovych/markdownlint-cli
    - rev: v0.39.0 (or latest)
    - hook id: markdownlint-fix

-3. Create .markdownlint.json in project root with ONLY this content:
+4. Create .markdownlint.json in project root with ONLY this content:
    {
      "MD013": false
    }